Dr Simon Gibbs

 With a first degree in Pure Maths and Chemistry I taught mathematics in secondary schools in Hertfordshire and Derbyshire for 13 years.
 I studied Counselling and Human Relations before training as an Educational Psychologist at Nottingham University.

 On completion of my training I was fortunate to gain a post as an Educational Psychologist for Cleveland County Council in Hartlepool.
 While there I studied for a PhD under the supervision of Professor David Wood at Nottingham University.
 I have also worked as an EP Middlesbrough and latterly for ten years as a Senior Educational Psychologist in North Yorkshire.

-I started working at Newcastle University in 2000 and took up the post of Director of Initial Training in Educational Psychology (the Doctorate in Applied Educational Psychology) in 2007.
+I started working at Newcastle University in 2000 and was Director of Initial Training in Educational Psychology (the Doctorate in Applied Educational Psychology) from 2007 - 2017.

 Current Roles and Responsibilities